d-fact/eval-runner-docker/README.md

 cd gitslice && docker build . -t java-ext-standalone docker run -it --rm -v /path/on/the/host:/data java-ext-standalone -c /data/project.properties -e fact -exp dep diff hunk
 ```

-Replace `/path/on/the/host` with the directory where a `project.properties` and a built binary exists.
+Replace `/path/on/the/host` with the directory where a `project.properties` and a repo exists.

 ### History Facts Extractor